Special Interest Groups

 Membership: Only AAAM members can belong to SIGs, though each member can belong to as many SIGs as desired.
 Members can join SIGs by going to the membership section of AAAM’s website.

 Leadership: Each SIG will be led by a Chair and a Co-Chair.
 The first Chair and Co-Chair will be identified through a Call for Volunteers process (appointed by the President and approved by the Board of Directors).
-Chair and Co-Chair will serve in the role for 3 years.
-A Call for Volunteers can be disseminated for future Chairs or the Co-Chair may select the upcoming Co-Chair when they move into Chair position.
-The term is 3 years.
+Chair and Co-Chair will serve in the role for three years.
+A Call for Volunteers can be disseminated for future Chairs, or the Co-Chair may select the upcoming Co-Chair when they move into the Chair position.
+The term is three years.

 Leadership Responsibilities: The Chair and Co-Chair will plan and execute four meetings per year.
-It is completely up to the leaders to find a speaker or panel, plan the program, and submit the agenda, materials, and presentation to the AAAM office in advance.
-Chairs, with the help of SIG members, are to define annual SIG objectives.
+It is entirely up to the leaders to find a speaker or panel, prepare the program, and submit the agenda, materials, and presentation to the AAAM office in advance.
+With the help of SIG members, Chairs are to define annual SIG objectives.
 The chair will provide a report that includes a summary of activities, meetings, and participation.
 This report will be shared with the Board and membership of AAAM.
-Staff will support all logistics, internal marketing and promotion, and assist with orientation and on-boarding for new Chairs.
-Key components to SIGs are sharing of best practices, ideas, networking, as well as an education component.
+Staff will support all logistics, internal marketing, and promotion and assist with orientation and onboarding for new Chairs.
+Critical components to SIGs are sharing best practices, ideas, networking, and an education component.

 SIG Meetings & Communication (Minimum Requirement)